 CGC recommends that the District create a Green Bank as an institution solely dedicated to driving more total investment in clean energy and green infrastructure.
-This study funds that the level of clean energy investment needed to meet the District's ambitious sustainability goals cannot be met by public capital alone.
+This study finds that the level of clean energy investment needed to meet the District's ambitious sustainability goals cannot be met by public capital alone.
 And private capital is not flowing into the District as quickly as necessary.
 Therefore, cost-effective public-private financing is needed to stimulate more overall investment.

-The District should create a new quasi-public instrumentality, wholly-owned corporation of the government to operate as the District's Green Bank.
+The District should create a new quasi-public instrumentality, a wholly-owned corporation of the government to operate as the District's Green Bank.
 With a Board of Directors appointed by the Mayor and Council, this structure ensures the Green Bank is aligned with the policy objectives of the District, while operating with flexibility, more like a private entity that can move quickly with markets.
-The suggested funding level for a District Green Bank is \$100 million, spread over 7 years.
-This includes \$40 million in initial capital and \$60 million spread over the following 6 years This level of funding can drive over half a billion dollars of total investment in clean energy over the funding period, making significant progress toward filling the Serviceable Addressable Market (SAM) for clean energy (which is over \$3 billion) and meeting the District sustainability goals.
+CGC suggests that the initial capitalization for a District Green Bank be \$100 million, spread over 7 years.
+This includes \$40 million in initial capital and \$60 million spread over the following 6 years.
+This level of funding can drive more than half a billion dollars of total investment in clean energy during the funding period, making significant progress toward filling the Serviceable Addressable Market (SAM) for clean energy (which is more than \$3 billion) and helping to meet the District's sustainability goals.
+If it is not possible to reach \$100 million in initial capitalization, CGC recommends that the District aim for \$50 million capitalization as it is likely that this would be the minimal amount needed to create a viable green bank and interest investors.

-The initial funding can and should come from multiple potential sources, identified in this Chapter.
-The Green Bank should also have a reliable, recurring funding stream, which is why it is recommended that the SETF be increased to generate an additional \$10 million per year, with the new funds directed to the Green Bank.
+If possible, the initial funding should come from multiple potential sources, identified in this chapter.
+The Green Bank should also have a reliable, recurring funding stream, which is why CGC recommends that the SETF be increased to generate an additional \$10 million per year, with the new funds directed to the Green Bank.
 This stream of funding could be terminated after 6 years, when another \$60 million of capital has flowed into the Green Bank.
 The Green Bank should also have the ability to issue bonds of various types so that it can recycle capital and raise additional funds.
-Creating this Green Bank will require the passage of legislation that enumerates the powers and authorities of the institution and identifies its funding sources.
-The legislation would also outline accountability and transparency requirements.
+Creating the Green Bank will require legislation that enumerates the powers and authorities of the institution and identifies its funding sources.
+The legislation should also outline accountability and transparency requirements.

 The Green Bank will need to hire dedicated staff, drawing on investment and banking professionals from the private sector.
-At start up, the Green Bank should borrow certain administrative functions from existing entities, like the DOEE.
+At start up, the Green Bank should borrow certain administrative functions from existing entities, like DOEE.
 The Green Bank will need a CEO/Executive Director, a Chief Investment Officer, and other program staff.
 The overall operating expense at start-up should be less than \$1 million per year.
 The Green Bank should be a breakeven entity, where the revenues earned from financing activity cover all the costs of operating the Bank.
 However, as it will take time for the Green Bank to develop and launch products, and begin earning a return, the first few years of activity will result in operating deficits.
-The funds to cover this operating deficit should come from the overall capitalization of the Green Bank.
-The Board and staff together should develop a formal business plan, identify their priority markets and roll out products to serve those markets.
+The funds to cover this operating deficit should come from the initial capitalization of the Green Bank.
+The board and staff together should develop a formal business plan, identify their priority markets and roll out products to serve those markets.